t3v/t3v_page/README.md

 **The page extension of [TYPO3Voila].**

-Extends the Page object of TYPO3 with custom properties.
+Extends the page object of TYPO3 with custom properties.

 Custom properties
 -----------------